riscv-vela/vela/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Observed results after actions**
+Describe the actual results after performing the steps above (e.g., system status, side effects, changes noticed).

+**Error messages or logs**
+If applicable, copy and paste the error message(s) or log output that you observed when the issue occured.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.